laurelwood-erb/cs348-backend/README.md

 run `node script/populate`.
 This will populate our data.

+If the above script results in `ER_DUP_ENTRY` with `result undefined`, make sure to clear the database and recreate the tables and populate data.

 ### 5. Start up the server

 finally, run `node app.js` to start up the backend server.
 We have one endpoint `/api/query` which is a post request that will execute a query from the body. (query can be SELECT, INSERT, UPDATE, DELETE, etc).